COVID-19 related closings and changes in East Mississippi

 All driver’s license stations are closed to the public, except for the nine Mississippi Highway Patrol district troop stations across the state until March 31, the Mississippi Department of Public Safety stated.
 The troop stations will provide only the following services: sex offender registry transactions, commercial driver’s license card renewals (no testing) and commercial driver’s license medical card updates.
 Visit www.dps.ms.gov for certain online transactions such as regular driver’s license renewals.

-Mississippi Department of Corrections suspended the transfers of inmates from all county jails to MDOC custody until further notice.
-The action is in addition to the temporary suspension of visitation at all facilities with MDOC inmates as the MDOC establishes sanitation and prevention protocols to prevent the spread of COVID-19, according to an MDOC news release.
+Mississippi Department of Corrections suspended the transfers of inmates from all county jails to MDOC custody.
+Visitation at all facilities suspended.

 EVENTS